ankur512512/devops-springboot/README.md

 Greetings from Crewmeister, Ankur Garg!
 ```

-Let's keep this helm chart installed for now while we setup monitoring for our applicartion using prometheus.
+Feel free to stop the port-forwarding if you're done with the testing, just keep this helm chart installed for now, while we setup monitoring for our application using prometheus.

 ## Monitoring